simoncblyth/j/issues/blyth-88-pre-MR-sanity-checks.rst

 DONE : find clear way to present counts from 10 evt
 -----------------------------------------------------

+Below is comparing the N=0 and N=1 geometries.

 epsilon:ntds blyth$ c2desc=1 ./ntds.sh cfm::

     In [1]: ytab.shape